 Cross draw holsters have significant disadvantages.
-First of all you must reach across your body to get to your weapon, which takes additional time.
+First of all you must reach across your body to get your weapon, which takes additional time.
 Secondly, the revolver must be swung at a 90 degree arc before being placed on the target, which can be dangerous in very close street situations, and in training situations where the 90 degree arc causes the muzzle to sweep over fellow officers.

-When drawing your weapon from its holster it is essential that your trigger finger remains outside of the weapon's trigger guard until the weapon is pointed at the intended target and your are ready to fire.
+When drawing your weapon from its holster it is essential that your trigger finger remains outside of the weapon's trigger guard until the weapon is pointed at the intended target and you are ready to fire.
 Similarly, when placing your revolver in its holster remember that your finger must be off the trigger and outside of the weapon's trigger guard.
 Anytime you have your finger on the weapon's trigger there is the possibility of firing an accidental or negligent shot.

 All holsters must be approved by the firearms training officer.
-It is the probation officer's responsibility to notify the training officer of the type of holster used and to submit it for inspection and approval.
+It is the probation or pretrial services officer's responsibility to notify the training officer of the type of holster used and to submit it for inspection and approval.

 When wearing a firearm, it shall be hidden from view at all times.
 The belt holster is the preferred holster for carrying a firearm; however, it is recognized there are special circumstances.
 Attire or personal preference of the officer may dictate the use of an alternate holster.
 The holster must be capable of holding the weapon safely and must have a restraining strap.
-It must be capable of holding the weapon during strenuous physical activity, such as running or climbing and while the officer is in any position, including upside down.
-When using a belt holster, the holster must allow the firearm to be released and returned with one hand.
-Alternate holsters, such as cross draw, shoulder, and ankle must meet the same criteria, except it is permissible to steady the holster with the weak hand when the firearm is returned to the holster.
+It must be capable of holding the weapon during strenuous physical activity, such as running or climbing and while the officer is in any position, including When using a belt holster, the holster must upside down. allow the firearm to be released and returned with one hand.
+Alternate holsters, such as cross draw, shoulder, and ankle must meet the criteria, except it is permissible to steady the holster with the weak hand when the firearm is returned to the holster.

 Routine requalification will be with a belt holster.
 The officer is required to demonstrate proficiency in the use of the belt holster at each training session.
 If an alternate holster is utilized by the officer, he/she must demonstrate proficiency in its use once a year.
-Unless safety precludes it, the officer must draw and fire at least 15 times during the training session with the alternate holster.
-If live fire is unsafe, the officer must draw and fire under simulated combat conditions at least 15 times in an area deemed safe by the firearms training officer.
+Unless safety precludes it, the officer must draw and fire at least 15 times in an area deemed safe by the firearms training officer.